department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/for-developers.md

 ### Load the Web Component library

-The Design System team is working on developing a library of reusable Web Components that can be used on any HTML page.
-Once loaded on the page, these can be used like normal HTML tags in JSX without the need to import any additional code.
+The Design System team is working on developing a library of reusable Web Components that can be used on any HTML page or React application.

 This is already handled for the `vets-website` repository.
 To get our Web Component library set up in a new project, here is what we recommend: